mdreece/Quick-HDRI-Controls/README.md

 ## Requirements

-- Tested on Blender 4.2.0, but coukd work for previos versions
+- Tested on Blender 4.2.0 (could work on previous versions)
 - A collection of HDRI files
 - Enough RAM to handle HDRI textures